Mapping class groups of simply connected 4-manifolds with boundary: Introduction

+for every simply connected $X$.
+When $\partial X \neq \emptyset$, the appeal to \cite{MR3355110} is unnecessary -- a diffeomorphism that fixes the boundary pointwise can be isotoped to fix a boundary collar pointwise, in a canonical way, and we can then take the connected sum in the collar.
+We consider the corresponding colimit

-the \emph{stable mapping class group of $X$}.
-For $4$-manifolds, complete unstable smooth mapping class group computations are currently only known in some cases and are in general beyond the state-of-the-art -- we do not even know $\pi_0 \Diffeo^+(S^4)$.
+the \emph{stable mapping class group of $X$}, which was studied by Wall~\cite{Wall-diffeo}, Kreck~\cite{MR561244}, Quinn~\cite{Quinn:isotopy}, and Saeki~\cite{MR2197449}.
+For $4$-manifolds, the unstable smooth mapping class group is only known for $\R^4$.
+We do not even know $\pi_0 \Diffeo^+(D^4,\partial D^4)$, and so we do not know the complete mapping class group for any compact 4-manifold.
 But, by passing to the stable group, we have been able to give a complete answer in the simply-connected case.
-We expect this to contrast fruitfully with future investigations into unstable smooth mapping class groups.
+This contrasts fruitfully with exotic phenomena that occur in unstable smooth mapping class groups; see e.g.~\cite{Ruberman-98,Ruberman-99,Baraglia-Konno,Iida-Konno-Mukherjee-Taniguchi,KMT23}.